emilymeyer/cheer-skill-demo-app/README.md

 # Getting Started
 ## I want to run the tests
 Alrighty.
 This app runs in a docker container using CommandBox.
 So make sure you have those installed.

-###
+Then

+* Clone the repo: git@github.com:emilymeyer/cheer-skill-demo-app.git
+* Navigate to the app
+* Run setup.sh

 ## That's nice, I just want to look at the code:

+* You can find all of the test case code in `ui_tests/tests`
+* The page object will be in `ui_tests/pages`
+* The Tumbling and Flyer fragments will be in `ui_tests/fragments`

 ## Running the Tests
 * One file